simonambridge/Oracle_to_Cassandra/README.md

 scala> val employees = sqlContext.read.format("jdbc").option("url", "jdbc:oracle:thin:hr/hr@localhost:1521/orcl").option("driver", "oracle.jdbc.OracleDriver").option("dbtable", "employees").load()
 </pre>

-The Spark REPL responds with:
+The Spark REPL responds successfully with:
 <pre>
 employees: org.apache.spark.sql.DataFrame = [EMPLOYEE_ID: decimal(6,0), FIRST_NAME: string, LAST_NAME: string, EMAIL: string, PHONE_NUMBER: string, HIRE_DATE: timestamp, JOB_ID: string, SALARY: decimal(8,2), COMMISSION_PCT: decimal(2,2), MANAGER_ID: decimal(6,0), DEPARTMENT_ID: decimal(4,0)]
 </pre>
 All good so far.

 <h2>Examining The DataFrame</h2>
-Now that we've created a dataframe using the jdbc method shown above, we can use the dataframe method printSchema() to look at the dataframe schema.
+Now that we've created a dataframe using the JDBC method shown above, we can use the dataframe method printSchema() to look at the dataframe schema.
 You'll notice that it looks a lot like a table.
 That's great because it means that we can use it to manipulate large volumes of tabular data:

 <pre lang="scala">